NateTheDev1/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a light framework that runs on Node.js.
+It can be used to make web applications, APIS, or serve static content.

 - [ ] Describe Middleware?

+Middleware is a function that runs before continuing on to the logic defined in the route.
+You may want to verify a token or id before acting on a resource

 - [ ] Describe a Resource?

+A resource is a piece of data in your database or server.
+An image, object with data, etc.

 - [ ] What can the API return to help clients know if a request was successful?

+An API can return a status code and a message to let them know it went well

 - [ ] How can we partition our application into sub-applications?
+      We can use the router function from express which creates a sub router for our requests with a prefixed url string defined in the index router.

 ## Minimum Viable Product